alexlobera/leanjs_OLD_NX/src/pages/react/training/react-fundamentals/barcelona.md

 ---
 coaches: ['horacio-herrera']
-subtitle: In 3 days, our coaches will work with you in Barcelona to help you learn the React fundamentals needed to develop React apps the right way
+subtitle: Learn in 3 days in Barcelona the React fundamentals needed to develop React apps the right way
 ---

 TODO ADD TEXT